 The Good Men Project recommend kegel exercises (contracting pelvic floor muscles) for stronger orgasms, and exercise for an increase in sex drive.

-As I’ve mentioned before, knowing how to self-pleasure makes a huge difference in intercourse.
-Instead of relying on a man to figure what buttons to push (they usually have no idea), take charge and learn what works for you.
+Knowing how to self-pleasure makes a huge difference in intercourse.
+Instead of relying on a man to figure out what buttons to push (they usually have no idea), take charge and learn what works for you.
 The more comfortable you get with your anatomy, the more confident you can feel with someone else providing pleasure.

 Consider self-pleasure in front of your partner

 On an episode of the Closeness podcast, host Tari talked about masturbation during intercourse and how it conveys amazing rapture.
 The idea that your partner is so remarkable at sex, you can’t help but to touch yourself.
 Even putting a finger on your vagina can be enough to show how much you’re liking the experience.

 It’s no secret people fake orgasms.
 And it’s easy to create some moans and pretend contentment.
 To masturbate therefore, makes a point that you really are happy and turned-on.